 Query performance tuning

 Analyze your most expensive queries to identify missing partitions, poor clustering, or unnecessary full table scans.
 Rewriting a single bad query can save thousands of BigQuery slots instantly.
-Promoting strong SQL development standards across your team is the absolute best defense against escalating BigQuery slot cost.
+Promoting strong SQL development standards across your team is a strong defense against escalating BigQuery slot cost.

 Monitoring slot utilization

 Implement continuous monitoring systems to track how efficiently your BigQuery slots are used in real time.
 Setting up intelligent alerts for specific budget thresholds allows your FinOps team to react instantly to usage spikes.
-Dedicated observability helps prevent small code inefficiencies from turning into massive billing shocks.
+Dedicated observability helps prevent small code inefficiencies from turning into unexpected billing spikes.

 How Revefi helps optimize BigQuery slot cost